 Designed to meet the needs of both hands-off investors who want guidance from experts and hands-on investors who need help making smarter decisions, Wealthfront’s investment management is automated but also strategic and adjusted to each client’s individual risk levels.

 When starting your robo portfolio management relationship with Wealthfront, you'll be asked to provide some basic information.
 The website will inquire after personal information, then ask about how much you have in savings and what your pre-tax income is.

 Then you'll be given an opportunity to choose your investment goal - this can be anything from long-term investing to retirement or college savings.
 Lastly, to assess your risk tolerance, Wealthfront will require you to complete a short questionnaire.

-After assessing your level of risk tolerance, the Wealthfront robo advisor builds a diversified portfolio with up to 11 asset classes (most portfolios include six to eight asset classes).
+After assessing your level of risk tolerance, Wealthfront's automated advisor builds a diversified portfolio with up to 11 asset classes (most portfolios include six to eight asset classes).
 Wealthfront’s investment options cover US and foreign stocks, dividend stocks, real estate, natural resources, emerging market bonds, US government bonds, corporate bonds, and Treasury inflation-protected securities.

 From there, the process is completely automated.
 The software may rebalance your portfolio when money is deposited or withdrawn, dividends are reinvested, or market fluctuations make it necessary.

 One of the best things about Wealthfront is that it uses threshold-based rebalancing.
 In other words, portfolios are rebalanced each time an asset class crosses a predetermined threshold, rather than on a monthly, quarterly, or yearly schedule.